 She paused to think, trying to recall what name she had heard the person on the street yell.
 The name didn’t come to her, so she searched for ‘Butler The Magnet’ and was surprised to see the pictures of the white man she had met outside the club surface.
 There were also loads of articles and stories about him.

-Chiny opened the link and read through.
-He was one of the highest paid actors in the world.
+Chiny opened the link and read through it.
+He was one of the highest-paid actors in the world.
 He was English, but he divided his time between his homes in London and Los Angeles.
 He was also from a wealthy family and heir to his late father’s estate in the UK.
 He could stop acting if he wanted to, and he would never go hungry, Chiny thought.
 She continued reading.

 “You are the Magnet?” she asked, as she approached him, although she already knew the answer to the question.